Randy Greenawalt: Escape and killing spree

 During his time in prison, Greenawalt was considered a model inmate and granted a cushy job as an office clerk.
-Another inmate who was placed in the trustee unit with him was 43-year-old Gary Gene Tison, serving a life term for stabbing a prison guard, who had a history of escape attempts from the facility.
-On July 30, 1978, Tison's three sons (Donald, Ricky and Raymond), who regularly visited their father in prison, entered the prison, ostensibly for another one of their visits.
+Another inmate placed in the trustee unit with him was 43-year-old Gary Gene Tison, who was serving a life term for stabbing a prison guard, and had a history of escape attempts from the facility.
+On July 30, 1978, Tison's three sons (Donald, Ricky, and Raymond), who regularly visited their father in prison, entered the prison, ostensibly for another one of their visits.
 While Ricky was talking to his father, his brothers pulled out a sawn-off shotgun concealed in a cardboard box they had been carrying and ordered the guards to go into the booth.
 Greenawalt, who had been working in the booth, then cut the alarm and phone lines, and was provided with a pistol.
-After locking the remaining guards, visitors and prisoners into a supply closet, all five men escaped in the Tisons' 1969 Ford Galaxie, with their planned final destination being a small ranch across the border in Sáric, Mexico, where Gary allegedly had connections with a drug smuggling network.
+After locking the remaining guards, visitors, and prisoners into a supply closet, all five men escaped in the Tisons' 1969 Ford Galaxie, with their planned final destination being a small ranch across the border in Sáric, Mexico, where Gary allegedly had connections with a drug smuggling network.